TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 this is the LSP type.
 Two types are specified in protocol version 0:
 	- LSPtype = 0:
 	this type indicates a QR code that only enables a synchronous scan (i.e., when entering a location).
-	The QR code may either be static or dynamic, and in that case associated to a freshness check.
-	The check-in timestamp is the time when the user scans this QR code.

 	- LSPtype = 1:
 	this type enables an asynchronous scan (i.e., before, during, or after visiting a location).
-	The QR code is necessarily static (i.e., the LTId/LTKey remain constant over the whole period), qrCodeRenewalInterval is necessarily equal to 0 (i.e., there is no renewal), and there is no freshness check.
-	The check-in timestamp is the one provided in the clear-text part of the LSP, and not the timestamp when scaning the QR code (which may happen several days before or after the visit).
-	The check-in time may not exactly correspond to the reality (e.g., case of a delayed train), but this is not an issue since all users will use the same time.
-	When meaningful (e.g., a train trip), a duration information is also provided in the clear-text part of the LSP.

 - `reserved1` (2 bits) (`res`in figure):
 this field is unused in the current specification and must be set to zero.